 How to Get Influencers To Promote Your Product - Proven Tips

 Influencers are like the cool kids in high school—everyone wants to be their friend—with a catch, of course.
 They have the power to sway the behavior of their followers and can make or break a brand’s reputation.
 They play little gods on Internetland.
 But let’s face it, getting their attention, especially the mega influencers’, is like getting a reservation at a Michelin-starred restaurant on Valentine’s Day.
-So, if you’re ready to compete for their affection, here are 11 proven tips for getting influencers to promote your brand.
+So, if you’re ready to compete for their affection, here are proven tips on how to get influencers to promote your product.

 But first, what the heck is influencer marketing?